deividAlfa/Alfa-166-Unilink-CD-emulator/readme.md

 - "DebugLog" will display the unilink frames in a readable format.
 It has two additional modifiers:
 	- "LogFormat" will split the data frames within brackets, so the data and checksums can be read easier.
 	- "OnlyLog" will disable the slave interface and set the device in sniffer mode.<br>
-	In this mode it can output the dialog between the ICS a CD changer.<br>
+	In this mode it can output the dialog between the ICS a CD changer.

- Example outputs:
+ Example log outputs:
 	- LogFormat=0:

 			18 10 01 00 29
 			18 10 01 02 2B
 			10 30 8C 10 DC 24 A8 17 60 1F
 	- LogFormat=1:

 			[18 10 01 00][29]